Guide to Web3 and dApp Infrastructure

 Middleware gathers and processes data from smart contracts, creating an accessible layer for efficient data querying and retrieval.
 This is essential because direct on-chain data retrieval can be cumbersome due to the decentralized nature of blockchain data storage.

-1. Subgraph is a tool that extracts and processes blockchain data, storing it in a format easily queried via GraphQL.
+1. Subgraph is a tool for extracting and processing blockchain data, storing it in a format easily queried via GraphQL.

-2. Dune offers analytics for the blockchain ecosystem, allowing users to access and share data from various blockchain networks like Ethereum, xDai, Polygon, and others.
+2. Dune offers analytics for the blockchain ecosystem, allowing users to access and share data from various blockchain networks, such as Ethereum, xDai, Polygon, and others.

 2. Monitoring

-It involves constant surveillance of smart contracts, detecting and responding to changes in state and transaction events.
+This involves constant surveillance of smart contracts, detecting and responding to state and transaction events changes.
 This is critical for maintaining the integrity and functionality of smart contracts.

 3. Autotask

-This function automates the execution of specific smart contract actions in response to certain events or conditions, ensuring smooth and timely operations without the need for manual intervention.
+This function automates the execution of specific smart contract actions in response to certain events or conditions, ensuring smooth and timely operations without manual intervention.

 4. Alerting

-1. Sentio is a user-friendly tool that assists in gaining insights, securing assets, and troubleshooting transactions for decentralized applications.
+1. Sentio is a user-friendly tool for gaining insights, securing assets, and troubleshooting transactions for decentralized applications.

 2. Gelato is known as Web3’s decentralized backend, enabling the creation of augmented smart contracts that are automated and off-chain aware.

-3. Defender focuses on enforcing security best practices in smart contract deployment and maintenance across different blockchains.
+3. Defender focuses on enforcing security best practices in smart contract deployment and maintenance across blockchains.

 4. Tenderly provides a platform for Web3 developers to create, test, monitor, and operate smart contracts, combining debugging tools with observability and infrastructure components.